-The credit cards you can choose from start from your basic no-frills low rate card to your premium card with a lot of perks and benefits such as Slow Lounge access and free travel insurance or extended purchase warranty.
+The credit cards you can choose from the start from your basic no-frills low-rate card to your premium card with a lot of perks and benefits such as Slow Lounge access and free travel insurance or extended purchase warranty.

 Standard credit cards (known as ‘plain-vanilla’)